Patent2net/P2N/README.md

 * learn, study and practice how to collect, treat and communicate "textual bibliographic information", and automation process
 * provide statistical analysis and representations of a set of patents.

-The [results](http://patent2netv2.vlab4u.info/;) of the analysis can be explored as a website with the firefox browser
+The [results](http://patent2netv2.vlab4u.info/;) of statistical patents analysis can be explored as a website with the firefox browser
 --------------------------------------------------------------------------------
 A [binary version] (http://patent2netv2.vlab4u.info/dokuwiki/doku.php?id=user_manual:download_install;) is available
 --------------------------------------------------------------------------------------------------------------------